Geocodio/docs/source/index.html.md

 ### Metropolitan/Micropolitan Statistical Area (MSA)

-This field is return for locations that are within an MSA area.
+This field is returned for locations that are within an MSA area.
 If no MSA area is associated with the location, the API will return `null` instead of the individual fields.

 You can read more about [Metropolitan](https://en.wikipedia.org/wiki/Metropolitan_statistical_area) and [Micropolitan](https://en.wikipedia.org/wiki/Micropolitan_statistical_area) areas on Wikipedia.